 - Hawaiian Punch—add in cherries with an umbrella for extra flair

 Send the kids home with a sand pail filled with candy, bubbles, tropical stickers and a fish notepad.

-To help you out, here are a number of party plates, utensils and decorations you can find online.
+To help you out, here are some party plates, utensils, and decorations you can find online.
 Similar items can be found in dollar stores or party stores.
 The great thing about this theme is that it is very versatile.
-You can mix and match different plates, decorations etc.
+You can mix and match different plates, decorations, etc.

 Brighten up your summer party with these Package of Six Mini Flower Fans!
 Each fan is 6″, made of tissue, and ready to hang.
 They come in assorted colors and open full round. ($8.49 at the time of posting)

 Set the party mood from start to finish with luau party supplies from Creative Converting.
-Fluted floral bowl is perfect for chips, dip, or candy.
-Add a decorative touch to any tropical themed occasion.
+The fluted floral bowl is perfect for chips, dip, or candy.
+Add a decorative touch to any tropically themed occasion.
 (Cost is $3.15 add-on item at the time of posting.
 2 bowls recommended for party service for a total of $6.30)

 Add a festive splash of color to your table with this versatile dinnerware that s perfect for your next poolside picnic or family barbeque.
 Bright colors and sturdy design.
 Hand wash.
 Set of 3 plastic serving platters includes one blue, one green, and one purple.
 Each plate is 17″L x 11″W. ($7.99 + $4.99 shipping at the time of posting)